Rebel Moon – Part Two: The Scargiver: Development

 Rebel Moon is inspired by the works of Akira Kurosawa, the Star Wars films and Heavy Metal magazines.
 Johnstad and Snyder first started talking about creating the film in 1997.
 The project began development as a Star Wars film that Snyder had pitched to Lucasfilm, shortly after the sale of Lucasfilm to The Walt Disney Company in 2012.
 This pitch was to be a more mature take on the Star Wars universe.

 Part Two received over $16.6 million in tax credits from the state of California for spending over $83 million on production in the state.

 For the two-part Rebel Moon, the below-the-line wages to California workers and payments to in-state vendors were $166 million.

 Post-production

 The titles for the two parts were revealed to be Part One: A Child of Fire and Part Two: The Scargiver, according to teaser trailers released at Gamescom in August 2023.
 In March 2024, the official trailer was released.

 Music

+Rebel Moon – Part Two: The Scargiver (Soundtrack from the Netflix Film) is the soundtrack to the 2024 film Rebel Moon – Part Two: The Scargiver directed, written and produced by Zack Snyder.
+Snyder's regular collaborator Tom Holkenborg scored the film's music.
+The soundtrack was released by Netflix Music on April 12, 2024.

-Composer Tom Holkenborg returns to compose the score for Part Two: The Scargiver, who served as composer for Part One: A Child of Fire.
+Holkenborg returns to compose the score for Part Two: The Scargiver, who served as composer for Part One: A Child of Fire.
 In March 2024, it was announced that a track list named "Songs of the Rebellion" would be released, based on the characters from the Rebel Moon universe.
 It features several artists, including Jessie Reyez, Tokischa, Tainy, Aespa, Tokimonsta, Black Coffee, and Kordhell.
 It was released on April 5, 2024.